 A bit of skill never hurts

-First the work, then the pleasure.
-Those who exhaust themselves on the slopes can treat themselves to a reward in the ski hut without any guilty conscience.
-The stop-off for refreshments is particularly good in the Hubertusalm, where delicious Kasnocken are served.
-And because a perfect day of skiing should also include a round of Après Ski, the obligatory digestive Schnapps must not be missed.
-With this, the bloggers round off their day and carve their last turns down towards the valley.
-And finally, you want to be sure to be fit for the slopes again the next morning, without question!
+First work, then play.
+Those who exhaust themselves on the slopes can treat themselves to a reward in the ski hut without a guilty conscience.
+The stop-off for refreshments is particularly good at the Hubertusalm, where delicious Kasnocken are served.
+And because a perfect day of skiing should also include a round of après-ski, the obligatory digestive Schnapps must not be missed.
+With this, the bloggers round off their day before carving their last turns down towards the valley.
+After all, you want to be sure to be fit for the slopes again the next morning, without question!